ylin3-learner/ChatPDF/README.md

 - Go to the [LokiHub website](https://api.droidtown.co/) to get your username and api_key, which is the account you apply to.
 - **No need to fill in "loki_key"'s value and "copytoaster_key"'s value.
 Just leave it there as shown above.**
 - Go to [ChatGPT website](https://platform.openai.com/docs/api-reference/introduction) to sign up or login to get your "OpenAI_API_key"'s value
-- The repository may rely on some libraries: pytesseract for OCR, OpenAI for ChatGPT, selenium for Web scaper
+- The repository may rely on some libraries: **pytesseract for OCR, OpenAI for ChatGPT, selenium for Web scraper**
 ```
 pip install pytesseract --user
 ```